sjorsvanheuveln/express-react-boilerplate/README.md

   -> New major version of npm available!
 6.14.12 → 7.13.0
   -> npm -v (check version)

+### 15 May: How to Develop? ###
+1. Doe tutorials over Bootstrap/SASS/purging
+  a.
+Check closebrace.
+  b.
+What is the best way to include BS (during dev)
+    i.
+Maybe just include it in the view index for dev. ii.
+I guess reactstrap one uses just to build the functionality and the transitions to doing the css later.
+  c.
+What is the best way to develop... -> css/functionality???

 ## Epiphanies ##
 Being angry or in an angry position is just an excuse for not facing uncertainty/insecurity.
 It stops the creativity.